 Another tax benefit of owning a rental property is the ability to defer paying capital gains tax and depreciation recapture taxes by conducting a Section 1031 tax-deferred exchange.
 A 1031 exchange allows you to defer paying capital gains tax on the sale of rental property if you reinvest the proceeds into another “like-kind” property.
 That means:

-• The replacement property must be identified within 45 days.
+- The replacement property must be identified within 45 days.

-• The replacement property must be purchased within 180 days.
+- The replacement property must be purchased within 180 days.

-Instead of selling the rental property, real estate investors have the option to retain them in their portfolio, generate rental income, and eventually pass it on to their heirs.
+Instead of selling the rental property, real estate investors have the option to retain it in their portfolio, generate rental income, and eventually pass it on to their heirs.
 When a property is inherited, the cost basis is adjusted to the current market value.
 This adjustment eliminates any outstanding capital gains tax and depreciation recapture tax liabilities for the heir.

 Depreciation recapture is another important consideration.
 When you sell a rental property, the IRS requires you to recapture the depreciation you claimed over the years.
 This recaptured depreciation is taxed as ordinary income, not at the capital gains rate, which can increase your overall tax liability.